blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 ?>
 ```

-So I know that the original idea was to use the admin page, but but it won't work, as it would need to end in .php, doesn't matter, in fact we can just trigger it directly.
+So I know that the original idea was to use the admin page, but it won't work, as it would need to end in .php, doesn't matter, in fact we can just trigger it directly.
 ```bash
 php -f truely_random.phar
 epoch: 1667073507 - path: http://dev.siteisup.htb/uploads/85a641c8505df5499904db2d1d5832d1/do_thing.phar